Dual Descent ALM and ADMM: Introduction

 where $\mu \in \R^m$ and $\rho >0$.
 In the $(k+1)$-th iteration, the ALM firstly obtains the primal iterate $x^{k+1}$ by minimizing the augmented Lagrangian function with dual variable $\mu^{k}$ fixed, possibly in an inexact way:

 and then updates the dual variable using primal residuals:

 where $\varrho_k>0$ is a positive dual step size.

-The ALM framework is flexible: $x^{k+1}$ in \eqref{eq: alm-p} is allowed to be (some approximate counterpart of) a global minimum \cite{rockafellar1970convex, rockafellar1976augmented}, a local minimum \cite{bertsekas2014constrained}, or just a stationary point \cite{andreani2008augmented}.
+The ALM framework is flexible: $x^{k+1}$ in \eqref{eq: alm-p} is allowed to be (some approximate counterpart of) a global minimum \cite{rockafellar1976augmented}, a local minimum \cite{bertsekas2014constrained}, or just a stationary point \cite{andreani2008augmented}.
 Another possibility is to update blocks of variables $(x_1, \cdots, x_p)$ in a coordinate fashion, i.e., through a Gauss-Seidel or Jacobi sweep; when $h$ is affine, algorithms of this type are commonly known as the alternating direction method of multipliers (ADMM).
-The dual update \eqref{eq: alm-d} is motivated by the fact that the augmented Lagrangian dual function is concave, and $-h(x^{k+1}) \in \partial_{\epsilon} (-d)(\mu^{k})$ with any $x^{k+1}$ such that $\mathcal{L}_{\rho}(x^{k+1}, \mu^k) \leq d(\mu^k) + \epsilon$.
-In this case, the update \eqref{eq: alm-d} is essentially maximizing the concave function $d$ using an inexact subgradient of $-d$.
-We refer to \eqref{eq: alm-d} as a \textit{dual ascent} step.
-A simple observation that motivates this paper is that the intuitive interpretation of dual ascent of \eqref{eq: alm-d} is not valid anymore if the gap between $d(\mu^k) $ and $\mathcal{L}_{\rho}(x^{k+1}, \mu^k)$ is large or cannot be uniformly bounded over iterations, especially when $x^{k+1}$ is a local minimum, a stationary point, or a coordinate-wise solution of the nonconvex function $\mathcal{L}_{\rho}(\cdot, \mu^k)$.

-Motivated by this observation, we investigate a new class of dual updates in this paper.
-The key idea is to reverse the update direction in \eqref{eq: alm-d} and obtain $\mu^{k+1}$ via a \textit{dual descent} step.
-Let $x^{k+1}$ be a coordinate-wise solution obtained through a Gauss-Seidel sweep of proximal gradient updates.
-Since in general $x^{k+1}$ is not globally optimal to $\mathcal{L}_{\rho}(x,\mu^k)$, the dual ascent property of \eqref{eq: alm-d} is not preserved anymore; however, such an absence, in turn, brings more possibilities in algorithmic design to the augmented Lagrangian framework.
-We first study a \textit{scaled dual descent} (SDD) update:
+The dual update \eqref{eq: alm-d} is motivated by the fact that the augmented Lagrangian dual function